How to start a fishing lure business: your first cast

 Find your startup funding

 To qualify, you will need a solid business plan and a good credit score.
-Interest rates usually fall between 8% and 13%.
-These loans are offered through specific nonprofit lenders, which you can find on the SBA's website.
+You can find approved intermediary lenders on the SBA's website.

 Manage your finances from day one

 Open a separate business checking account immediately.
 It keeps your finances clean for tax purposes and makes your operation look more professional to suppliers.
-A frequent oversight is mixing personal and business funds, which creates a bookkeeping nightmare.
+Mixing personal and business funds creates a bookkeeping nightmare and can jeopardize the liability protection of your LLC.
+For a broader look at launching and structuring a new venture, see our guide to starting a small business.

 Start by tracking every transaction in a simple spreadsheet.
 As you grow, you can move to free accounting software like Wave.
 Diligently log every purchase of glitter or pigment.
 These small costs add up and impact your real profit margins.